mark-tasaka/CPP-OSR-Town-Guard-Generator/README.md

 -----------------

+Update 1.30: 2023-04-13

+Created two new functions and two override functions in the RunProgram files (RunProgram.h & RunProgram.cpp) to improve code efficiency.

 Update 1.29: 2023-04-12

 Created new functions (and override functions) in the RunProgram files (RunProgram.h & RunProgram.cpp) to improve code efficiency.